tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-enable-tde-transactional-replication.md

 At this point, the DBA database on the publisher has TDE enabled and is being encrypted on the file level.
 Before starting replication, we need to ensure the subscriber is performing the same tasks, with the same certificate.

 Connect to the subscriber and create a master key and a certificate.
-Create the certificate based on the file copied earlier from the publisher’s certificate.
+Create the certificate based on the file copied earlier from the publisher's certificate.

 sql
 CREATE MASTER KEY ENCRYPTION